Cheraw, South Carolina: Origins

 When the first Europeans arrived in the area it was inhabited by the Cheraw and Pee Dee American Indian tribes.
 The Cheraw lived near the waterfall hill, near present-day Cheraw, but by the 1730s they had been devastated by new infectious disease inadvertently carried by the European traders.
 Survivors joined the Catawba Confederacy for safety and left their name in history.
-Only a few scattered Cheraw families remained by the time of the American Revolution.
-A few European settlers entered their territory in the 1730s, and were then forced upriver when the Welsh came to claim the Welsh Baptist lands granted by the English government in the area around Society Hill.
+A few European settlers entered the area around Cheraw town in the 1730s, and were then forced upriver when the Welsh came to claim the Welsh Baptist lands granted by the English government in the area around Society Hill.
 Many of the early settlers of the 1740s in Cheraw were ethnic English, Scots, French Huguenots, or Scots-Irish.

 By 1750, Cheraw had become an established Anglo-American village with a growing river trade, one of the first inland villages.
 It was one of only six places in South Carolina that appeared on English maps at the time.
 In the 1760s, Joseph and Eli Kershaw were granted the part of Cheraw that is now the downtown historic district.
 The Kershaws laid out a formal street system.
 By 1830 settlers lined all the streets with rows of elms.
 The Kershaws originally called the town "Chatham", but people never accepted this name, continuing to call it "Cheraw" or "Cheraw Hill".